dotnet-smartcomponents/smartcomponents/docs/local-embeddings.md

 `LocalEmbedder` instances are:

  * **Thread-safe**.
 You can share a singleton instance across many threads.
  * **Disposable**.
-It holds unmanaged resources since it uses the [Onnx runtime](https://onnxruntime.ai/docs/get-started/with-csharp.html) internally to run the embeddings ML model.
+It holds unmanaged resources since it uses the [ONNX runtime](https://onnxruntime.ai/docs/get-started/with-csharp.html) internally to run the embeddings ML model.
 Remember to dispose it.
  * **Expensive to create**.
-Each instance has to load the ML model and set up a session with Onnx.
+Each instance has to load the ML model and set up a session with ONNX.
    * Where possible, retain an instance as a singleton and reuse it.
 For example, register it as a DI service using `builder.Services.AddSingleton<LocalEmbedder>()`.
 In that case, you won't dispose it because the DI container will take care of that.

 ## Shrinking embeddings (quantization)